rmarable/ParallelClusterMaker/INSTALL.md

 ```

 * You are now ready to build ParallelCluster stacks.
 Please consult README.md
-for more detailed information on leveraging the scripts in this toolkit.
+for more detailed information on leveraging the other scripts in this toolkit.

-## Building an Installation Environment on OSX
+## Creating an Installation Environment on OSX

-Please be forewarned that this method is **not** recommended, requires more
+Please be forewarned that this method is **not** recommended!
+A detail-oriented
+and knowledgable source will be necessary if this occurs.
+It requires
 work, and may seriously damage your local OSX environment.

 "Play at your own risk!"